pubgeo/IARPA-SMART/documentation/boundary_definitions.md

 Site spatial boundaries may grow over time but will never shrink.
 They represent all change pertaining to the activity at all times up to the current observation.

 There is also a temporal aspect when considering site spatial boundaries.
 If activity in one area completely finishes prior to the start of the activity in an adjacent area, a site boundary should be drawn, thereby splitting two adjacent plots of land into two separate sites.
 If the activity on an adjacent plot of land starts prior to the completion of the original activity AND if no feature that can be used as a site boundary is present (as indicated above), then the new plot of land should be incorporated into the existing site boundary.
+If additional activity occurs on the same plot of land after several years where the site from the initial activity is clearly complete, unchanging, and in use, the same spatial bounds can be used for a second site separated by a later temporal bound.

 ### <ins>Sub-sites</ins>